cyx/cyrildavid.com/articles/understanding-rack.markdown

 - When you go to `/datetime`, you'll see the current date and time.

 We can implement that in a couple of different ways.
-Let's do it using our old friend, the `switch` statement.
+Let's do it using our old friend, the `case` statement.

 <pre class="prettyprint">
 class Hello